How to Get Residence Permit in Europe?

 - Do you want to do business in Europe?

-- Do you want to use the residence permit for travelling only, or do you want to move to the country and live there?
+- Do you want to use the residence permit for traveling only, or do you want to move to the country and live there?

 Questions for settlement